 - Throughout the trip, pull out the grab bags in order.
 Consider having your kids answer a question before they are able to open the bag.

-Paper fortune tellers (aka cootie catchers), like the ones you might remember from elementary school, are a fun option you can make yourself.
+For another DIY option, Paper fortune tellers (aka cootie catchers), like the ones you might remember from elementary school, are a fun option you can make yourself.
 Printable versions like these summer-themed cootie catchers are available too.

 3. Play Car Games (No Supplies Needed)